 In general, it can be said that proximity comes into play when a user stops scrolling a few pixels away from the snap point.

-I’m sure an example will explain this better than words.
-Click on the code at the top to set the property and play with the scroll bar in the element below, can you see and understand the differences?
+An example will explain this better than words.
+Click on the code at the top to set the property and play with the scroll bar in the element below.
+Can you see and understand the differences?

 CSS Demo: scroll-snap-type